 14. Thinking about things like chat functions, maps, multiple languages, events calendars, member log-ins, blog, forms, etc., what are your must haves, should haves, could haves, and won’t haves?

 Now that you’ve answered the “why” behind redesigning your website and examined the functionality, you’re ready to start making content decisions.
-Get really clear on exactly what your target audience needs to see and experience, so that your website can be concise and compelling for new and current customers:
+Get really clear on exactly what your target audience needs to see and experience, so that your website can be concise and compelling for new and current customers.
+Here are the next set of questions to ask for a website redesign:

 15. What key pieces of info should be available on every single page of your website?